CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid API reference skill with excellent, executable code examples covering the main Azure AI Content Safety SDK features.
-Its main weaknesses are the lack of error handling/validation workflows for API operations, some unnecessary explanatory content (harm category descriptions, generic best practices), and a monolithic structure that could benefit from splitting reference material into separate files.
+This is a solid API reference skill with excellent executable code examples covering the main Azure AI Content Safety SDK operations.
+Its main weaknesses are the lack of error handling/validation patterns for a safety-critical SDK, some unnecessary boilerplate sections (When to Use, Limitations, generic Best Practices), and a monolithic structure that could benefit from splitting reference material into separate files.

 Suggestions

-Move the reference tables (Severity Scale, Client Types, Harm Categories) to a separate REFERENCE.md file and link to it from the main skill
+Move the reference tables (Harm Categories, Severity Scale, Client Types) to a separate REFERENCE.md file and link to it from the main skill.

 DimensionReasoningScore